GeorgeEllis123/Calendar/README.md

 * Tested the methods in the Model
 * Implemented and tested, the new MultipleCalendarModel and ModifiableCalendar
 * Updated old Model and IEvents as well as respective tests
+* Implemented the GUI view and the GUI edit event

 Yazmin Alvarado: